tttlproject/tttl-yiimp-install/README.md

-## Install script for yiimp on Ubuntu Server 16.04 / 18.04 (use June's Yiimp)
+## Install script for yiimp on Ubuntu Server 16.04 / 18.04 (use TTTL's Yiimp)

 USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 16.04 / 18.04 !